Vasukommi/flynkle-app-be/docs/DEVELOPER_API.md

 This table matches the one in the main `README.md` and should be updated whenever routes change.

-Future revisions may introduce conversations, messages and usage tracking to enforce plan quotas as outlined in the design document.
+These tables enable conversation history and quota tracking which can be used to enforce subscription plans.